Fruktus/QuadradiusR/CONTRIBUTING.md

 When working with prefabs, keep in mind following rule - use reference when interacting with child nodes, and signals to interact with parent nodes.
 This will allow us easier integration with other elements.

+Scripts and prefabs should be further structured into categories, like buttons etc.